RBMHTechnology/eventuate/src/sphinx/architecture.rst

    Two event-sourced actors exchanging events over a replicated event log.

 Event-sourced actors may also interact with external services by sending commands and processing replies.
 Commands can be sent with *at-most-once* or *at-least-once* delivery semantics, depending on the reliability requirements of an application.
 Replies from external services are usually processed like external commands which may result in further events to be written.
-This way, external services can be included into reliable, event-driven business processes controlled by event-sourced actors.
+This way, external services can be included into reliable, event-driven business processes controlled by event-sourced actors (see also :ref:`reliable-delivery`).

 .. figure:: images/architecture-5.png
    :figwidth: 70%